mahtabmoh/Language_Game_ShinyAPP/README.md

 <b> Installation </b>

-In order to run the application, You might need d3.js latest version or you can simply include the command below to your ui.r file:
+In order to run the application, first you need to install R and better to install RStudio afterwards.
+You might then need d3.js latest version or you can simply include the command below to your ui.r file:

 src= tags$script(src="http://d3js.org/d3.v3.min.js")